 The Board has a wide range of experience directly related to the Group and its activities and its structure ensures that no one individual dominates the decision-making process.
 The Board also regularly seeks third-party expert advice to support its decisions.

 The Board meets on an ad-hoc basis as decisions are required, with update Board meetings also held periodically.
 Attendance at Board meetings is recorded for subsequent publication in the Company’s Report and Accounts for the relevant period.

 Each of the Directors has entered into a Service Contract or Letter of Appointment with the Company.
 Under the terms of these agreements, each Director has agreed to devote such time and attention as is necessary to carry out his responsibilities and duties as a director.

-The Board currently consists of four Directors and, in addition, the Company employs Ben Harber of Shakespeare Martineau LLP to act as the Company Secretary.
+The Board currently consists of three Directors and, in addition, the Company employs Ben Harber of Shakespeare Martineau LLP to act as the Company Secretary.
 The Directors have a range of technical, commercial and professional skills and the majority have experience in the public markets.
 The Board also engages technical advisers whose specialism is in either mining or oil and gas and who are thereby able to assist the Board in making effective decisions in relation to the Company’s projects and investments.
-During the year a new role of Chief Operating Officer (COO) was created and filled to support the Group’s development of its mining assets.
+In 2020 a new role of Chief Operating Officer (COO) was created and filled to support the Group’s development of its mining assets.

 Further information about the Directors’ experience, skills, capabilities and personal qualities is published on our website.
 The Directors attend industry forums and conferences, in addition to maintaining strong links within the minerals and investment communities through regular networking.
 The Company subscribes to minerals and mining publications for internal use and Directors are encouraged to maintain individual continuing professional education programmes in their respective disciplines.